The-Purple-Warehouse/the-purple-standard/properties/timers/brick-time.md

-# bricked-time
+# brick-time

 ## Definition
-The bricked-time timer represents the time a robot is incapable of playing due to a technical issue ("bricked").
+The brick-time timer represents the time a robot is incapable of playing due to a technical issue ("bricked").

 ## Values
 This property stores an integer value of milliseconds based on the time a robot is bricked.